andreaFaccenda00/GUAM-Predictive-Maintenance/README.md

 ## 🎯 Key Objectives and Contributions

 - ✅ **Simulated Fault Dataset**
   Generate a rich dataset of normal and faulty flight scenarios using GUAM.
 Simulated faults mimic real-world control surface anomalies.
+Faults include control surface failures and other control system anomalies, injected on different aircraft control surfaces to mimic real failure modes.
+This dataset provides the training and testing data for our models.

 - ⚙️ **Diagnostic Feature Extraction**
-  Extract key indicators (statistical features like RMS, peak, etc.) from flight signals to detect anomalies effectively.
+   Develop a feature extraction pipeline to identify **key indicators of faults** from raw simulation signals.
+We analyze the vehicle telemetry (e.g. control surface commands, sensor readings, vehicle states) to extract features (statistical metrics, signal characteristics like RMS, etc.) that correlate strongly with the presence of a fault.
+This step is critical to boost model accuracy by providing informative inputs.

 - 🤖 **Machine Learning Models**
+  Train and evaluate multiple machine learning models for **fault detection and diagnosis**.
+The models learn to distinguish normal vs. faulty operation and further classify the **fault type** and the affected **control surface**.
+We experimented with various classifiers (Linear Discriminant Analysis, Naive Bayes, Support Vector Machines, decision trees, and Neural Networks) to compare their performance on this problem.
+The outcome is an optimized model that can detect faults with high accuracy and generalize to new flight scenarios, demonstrating an effective predictive maintenance approach for UAM vehicles.
-  Train classifiers (LDA, SVM, Naive Bayes, Decision Trees, Neural Networks) for:
+  Train classifiers (LDA, SVM, Naive Bayes, Decision Trees) for:
   - Fault detection (binary)
   - Faulty surface identification (multi-class)
   - Fault type classification (multi-class)